Cubs vs. Pirates Player Props Betting Odds

-Player prop bet options for Nico Hoerner, Bryan Reynolds and others are available when the Chicago Cubs visit the Pittsburgh Pirates at PNC Park on Tuesday (first pitch at 7:05 PM ET).
+Those looking to place a player prop wager can find odds on Nico Hoerner, Bryan Reynolds and others in the Chicago Cubs-Pittsburgh Pirates matchup at PNC Park on Wednesday at 12:35 PM ET.

 Bet on this matchup or its props with BetMGM!